andrei-tabacaru/VacationModule/README.md

 ### Update National Holidays to Year [PUT /api/admin/national-holidays/update-to/{year}]
 ##

 This endpoint is used to update all national holidays to a specific year.
-It requires the user to be authorized with the "Admin" role.
+It requires the user to be authorized with the `Admin` role.
 The endpoint expects a JSON object containing the following properties:
 * Path parameters:
   * `year` (int): Year to update the national holidays to.